-Eric Jacobson: The “actual testing” I was referring to is the open-ended investigation part of testing.
+Eric Jacobson: The “actual testing” I was referring to is the open-ended investigation part of software testing outsourcing.
 I was contrasting it to “checking”.
 It took me years to notice but the way I documented tests was actually impeding my testing.
 I’ve been stuck in a mindset that test cases must resolve to “PASS” or “FAIL”… for both test planning and exploratory testing sessions.

 This is a big deal!
 I suspect most testers are stuck in the same trap.
 It’s like a test documentation language blindness.
 Even if a test began as an investigation, my brain still framed it to resolve as “PASS” or “FAIL”.
 For example, a test that began as “I wonder if I can submit an order with no line items.”, would get documented as “Submit button should not be active unless line items are populated.”
 The former might generate better testing while the latter might limit creativity.
 The big mindshift here is NOT to box yourself in by forcing every test instruction to resolve to PASS or FAIL.
 As a tester, it’s a very liberating idea.

 What if instead, you just list the trigger to perform an open-ended investigation?
 If you have a list of these investigation triggers, you can resolve them as “DONE”.
 The assumption is they were completed and any bugs or issues have been otherwise shared.